diwsec/penttools/README.md

 its a bash script for tool automation for kalilinux and ubuntu

-To install, run the command:
+To install, you need some requirements

 > sudo apt install golang

+> sudo apt install curl

+> sudo apt install git

 Now open .zshrc for exporting the following environment variables